-Statistics on women in tech in the USA
+Women in tech in the USA

 In 2015, 57% of all professional roles were occupied by women; however, if we look at computing positions, women filled only 25% of these.
 Back in 1991, this number reached 36%, yet it has been declining ever since.
 Compared to other industries, the quit rate in the technology sector is the highest one, amounting to 56%.
 On the bright side, 49% of women who quit continue using their technical training and hands-on experience, albeit in different industries.

 As we see, even the leading tech companies with well-developed corporate cultures and sufficient financial resources have not fully addressed female under-representation in the IT field.
 However, if we take a single tech company and look at the global gender distribution retrospectively, we will see a gradual increase in the number of women working there.
 For instance, the percentage of female experts working at Twitter rose from 30% in 2014 to 42% in 2019.
 A similar trend can be followed at Facebook: the percentage of female employees increased from 31 in 2014 to 37% in 2020.
 Although we see no sky-rocketing results, these gradual changes make us hopeful that more women will be considering IT as the desirable industry for career development.